Susan Erikson

 Dr. Erikson joined the Faculty of Health Sciences at Simon Fraser University in 2007, where she was awarded the Graduate Teaching and Mentorship Excellence Award in 2012 and the Michael Hayes Award for Excellence in Teaching, Research and Service in 2020.
 She is the founding director of the Global Health Affairs Program at the Korbel School of International Studies at the University of Denver and was voted Best Professor there in 2004.

-She won the Society for Medical Anthropology's (SMA) Virchow Prize for her publication, "Global Health Business: The Production and Performativity of Statistics in Germany and Sierra Leone" (in Medical Anthropology) and contributed chapters to edited volumes that won SMA's Basker Prize in 2012 (Reproduction, Globalization, and the State) and two SMA Council for the Anthropology of Reproduction book awards in 2006 (Barren States) and 2012 (Reproduction, Globalization, and the State).
+She won the 2013 Society for Medical Anthropology's (SMA) Virchow Prize for her publication, "Global Health Business: The Production and Performativity of Statistics in Germany and Sierra Leone" (in Medical Anthropology) and contributed chapters to edited volumes that won SMA's Basker Prize in 2012 (Reproduction, Globalization, and the State, eds.
+Carole Browner and Carolyn Sargent) and two SMA Council for the Anthropology of Reproduction book awards in 2006 (Barren States, ed.
+Carrie Douglass) and 2012 (Reproduction, Globalization, and the State).

-Dr. Erikson’s research has been funded by the Canadian Social Science and Humanities Research Council (SSHRC), the US National Science Foundation (NSF), the Wenner-Gren Foundation for Anthropological Research, the American Association of University Women (AAUW), the Institute for International Education (IIE), Deutscher Akademischer Austauschdienst (DAAD), and others.
+Dr. Erikson’s research has been funded by the Canadian Social Science and Humanities Research Council (SSHRC), the US National Science Foundation (NSF), the Mellon Foundation, the Wenner-Gren Foundation for Anthropological Research, the Volkswagen Foundation, the Deutsche Forschungsgemeinschaft (DFG), Norwegian Research Council, the American Association of University Women (AAUW), the Institute for International Education (IIE), Deutscher Akademischer Austauschdienst (DAAD), and others.
 Postdoctoral work was funded by the Wenner-Gren Foundation and the National Endowment for the Humanities.
 She partnered with FHS colleagues to receive funding from the Canadian Institutes for Health Research (CIHR) for research collaboration on corporate and privatizing trends in global public health.

 Research Interests

-Global Health financialization, data, and political economy are Dr. Erikson's current research foci.
-She combines anthropological theory and ethnographic method with Science and Technology Studies (STS) approaches to study biomedical and indigenous health knowledge productions, piracies, and governmentalities and anticipate global health futures.
+Datafication, financialization, and the global political economy of planetary health are Dr. Erikson's current research foci.
+To anticipate global health futures, she combines anthropological theory and ethnographic method with Science and Technology Studies (STS) approaches to study the uneven expressions and local logics of knowledge, wealth, piracies, governmentalities, and the multiple meanings of “investment” in health.

-In a 2008 Lancet invited commentary, “Getting Political: Fighting Smarter for Global Health,” Dr. Erikson argued for greater attention to be paid to the politics of global health.
-Cultivating health partisans willing to ‘get political’ to reduce suffering originating in the economic and policy architectures is key.
-How can this be accomplished?
-By using more ethnographic research in policy development and intervention planning.
+Dr. Erikson’s research expertise in Germany and Sierra Leone provides a valuable standpoint for analyses of how global relations of power shape human health and wellbeing.
+In a 2008 Lancet invited commentary, “Getting Political: Fighting Smarter for Global Health,” she argued for greater attention to be paid to the politics of global health.
+Cultivating health partisans willing to ‘get political’ to reduce suffering originating in the economic and policy architectures is a key starting point.
 In a publication “Global Ethnography: Problems of Theory and Method” in Reproduction, Globalization and the State, she outlines a methodological approach applicable for people seeking ethnographic evidence-based means to assess what actually works to reduce human suffering.
 The methodology can also help to identify political practices that, however unintentionally, hurt people.

-Since 2013, Dr. Erikson has conducted research in Sierra Leone and world cities on the production, use and global circulation of health data and new forms of global health finance.
+Over the last decade, Dr. Erikson has conducted research in Sierra Leone and world cities on the production, use and global circulation of health data in new forms of global health finance.
 She was in Freetown, Sierra Leone, in February 2014 leading a research team studying local and global data use when news of Ebola infections in neighboring Guinea first reached the capital city.
-Findings from that research – that health data is used not only for accountability, but also increasingly for invest-ability – led to a research project on the financialization of global health aid.
-Recent work includes analyses on how health data is increasingly curated for use in financial instruments.
+Findings from that research – that health data is used not only for accountability, but also increasingly for invest-ability – led to a research project on how health data is curated for use in investment instruments.
+Her analyses cautioned that acontextual, top-down data imperatives restructure health sector capital, labour, and priority-setting, with uneven and sometimes unfair effects on population health across global clinical settings.

 A career goal is to contribute ethnographic analyses of bureaucratic, administrative, and financial power in ways that disrupt neocolonial strangleholds and improve local health sovereignty.